bwosh/CarND-PID-Control-Project/README.md

 After 16 laps parameters changed to :
 **Kp 0.232878, Kd:3.74842, Ki:0.000100122**

-Next, validation of best result found was introduced with reset of twiddle algorithm.
-The previous soludion was very unstable and the result found depended too much on moment of start.
-To validate the best result after some arbitraty chosen times of run the twiddle best value was reset and re-calculation of error was done.
+Next, validation of best result found was introduced.
+The previous solution was very unstable and the result found depended too much on moment of start.
+To validate the best result after some arbitraty chosen times of run the twiddle best value was reset and re-calculation of the error was done.

-After 300 steps with 400 iterations the result changed to :
+After 300 cycles with 400 iterations each the result changed to :
 **Kp: 0.241336, Kd:3.94704, Ki:0.000115009**

-*Visually there was still oscilation visible*
+*Visually there was still some oscilation visible*

 Next step was to remove manually bias since the results were sugessting that there is no bias in the system.

 *The result was very similar to previous one, removing bias was considered as a good move*.

 Then gradient descent of the error was implemented and was running while car was driving.
-Each 1000 steps algoright was improving the parameters.
-After 10 laps the result values were equal to :
+After each 1000 steps algorightm was improving the parameters.
+After 10 laps the final result values were equal to :

 **Kp: 0.185304, Kd:3.90704, Ki:0.0**